Kia Sorento PHEV review

 We were impressed with the latest Kia Sorento when it launched in 2020.
 It was available only as a diesel or hybrid initially, but a plug-in version has now joined the ranks – aimed squarely at company-car drivers searching for a cheap-to-run family SUV.

-From the outset, it looks like a compelling package: a 35-mile electric range, low Benefit-in-Kind tax of just 11% (from April 2021) and a kit list that premium rivals can only dream of.
+From the outset, it looks like a compelling package: a 35-mile electric range, low Benefit-in-Kind tax of just 12% and a kit list that premium rivals can only dream of.
 Prices are high, however, making it harder to justify for private buyers looking to limit their carbon footprint.

 Featuring a 13.8kWh battery and a 1.6-litre turbocharged petrol engine, the new Sorento plug-in hybrid produces a significant 261bhp.
 It’ll do 0-60mph in 8.4 seconds; three-tenths of a second faster than the standard hybrid.

 Achieving that electric range is fairly straightforward.
 Kia provides cables for public and home charging, claiming a top-up time of three hours and 25 minutes from a 3kW wallbox, or just over five hours from a three-pin domestic plug.
 In reality, we got around 27 miles of electric running over a mixed test route, although solely urban driving might see an improvement to nearer the official figures.

 You’ll want to plug the Sorento in as often as possible, not only to minimise trips to the fuel station, but also because the PHEV is at its best gliding silently on electricity.
 Here, the big SUV is sprightly, hushed and remarkably relaxing to drive.